sandwich-makes-code/widget-launcher/docs/index.md

 Hide Folders: Now any folder in the widgets/ folder of the app will be hidden. v2.2

 Removing specific files (IN OPTION 3) would remove their dependecies, the only ones that contain dependecies have _ in between the text of the widget file names. v2.3

+Added so widgets put in the custom_widgets folder, when they get put in the widgets folder, they auto-delete from the widgets folder and back into the custom_widgets folder. v2.7

 # Made with Python